regorxxx/Playlist-Manager-SMP/README.md

   * Adds tooltip info, UI features, filters, etc.
   * Number of tracks output is updated at foobar startup. (and/or 'at manual refresh')
   * Queries and sort patterns are checked for validity before using them, instead of crashing.
+* Smart Playlists: contains all functionality found on XBMC or Kodi:
+  * Use XBMC or Kodi playlists within foobar seamlessly.
+  * Multiple exporting options.
+  * Allow to limit the number of tracks output by a query.
+  * Allows to use other playlists as source (even AutoPlaylists) via queries.
+  * Have the same advanced UI features than AutoPlaylists.
 * Complete documentation, FAQ and step by step guide (see 'readmes\playlist_manager.pdf').
 * Loads .m3u8, .m3u and .pls playlists x100 times faster than standard foobar (if all items are on library). i.e. "As fast as the native format".
 * Auto-saves changes within foobar to bound playlists files. (configurable)